hartsfield/entersoftdev/README.md

 model in understanding the multi-step process necessary for running and maintaining scalable, production-ready web applications.

-Additionally, this document serves as a guide for the process of creating a dynamic web application using the `go` programming language, implemented in the `bolt architecture`, a `bolt app`.
+Additionally, this document serves as a guide in the process of creating dynamic web applications using the `go` programming language, which are implemented in the `bolt architecture`.
 We will describe the process of running this application locally, and streamlining seamless deployments to `Google Cloud Platform`.

+Once `bolt architecture` is understood, `bolt` is introduced, a tool for streamlining the process of building scalable, production ready, enterprise web applications, modeled in the `bolt architecture`: `bolt apps`

 Warning: This model is still in development and incomplete!